guaguanco127/br.munge.1.0/MaxMSP Abstraction/README.md

 The 7th and 8th inlets define the randomized range of the grain sizes in ms. They take a float between 5. and 1000.
 "Size 1" is compared with "Size 2" and a random size is chosen in between these two parameters.
 "Size 1" is defaulted to 5 and "Size 2" is defaulted to 1000.

 The 9th and 10th inlets define the randomized range of the playback speed of each grain.
 They take a float between 0.25 and 128.
-"Speed 1 is compared with "Speed 2" and a a random speed is chosen between these two parameters.
+"Speed 1 is compared with "Speed 2" and a random speed is chosen between these two parameters.

 The 11th and 12th inlets define the randomized separation time between each grain within a voice.
 This only operates while a voice is active.
 "Separation 1" is compared with "Separation 2" and a random separation duration is chosen in between these two parameters.
 The range is between 0 and 1000 The default is 0 ms for "Separation 1" and the default is 1000 ms for "Separation 2"